Your Expert Guide to Credit Card Rewards

 With credit card miles, every dollar you spend equals one mile earned.
 Oftentimes, you can earn bonus miles when purchases are made with the airline or through a partner with the rewards program.
 For example, you may earn 6x miles when using your rewards credit card to purchase an airline ticket and 3x miles when booking a hotel or renting a car.

-Redeeming is also very simple and straightforward with an airline miles rewards program.
+Redeeming is also easy and straightforward with an airline miles rewards program.
 Simply go online to book a flight and pay for your travel using your miles.

 To get the most out of your miles, try to only use them to book travel on that specific airline.
 Your miles are actually worth more when used for booking flights than for anything else.

 On average, 1 mile is the equivalent of about 1.3 cents when redeeming.
-Therefore,10,000 miles would be equal to $130 to use for travel.
+Therefore, 10,000 miles would equal $130 to use for travel.

 On the other hand, you may have the option to use your miles to purchase merchandise, gift cards, or other partner options the rewards program offers.
 The problem is often that miles are worth a lot less than they would be if applied to travel on that airline.